 “Or understand their biology better,” I replied.
 “They look so human.”

 Ruggy sighed.
 “Don’t let their appearance fool you next time.
 When I say fire, fire, understand?”

 “Yeah, sorry.
 It just threw me off.
 I’ve never seen one without their suit.”

 “Most don’t, because they pull off that stupid self-destruct system.
-Remember, just because they look like a perfect us, doesn’t mean they are us.
-Their minds are fucked up with a superiority complex.”
+Remember, just because they look like a perfect us doesn’t mean they are us.
+Their minds are all fucked up with a superiority complex and gene editing.”

 “Right,” I said, turning to look at the fire and nearby torn metal.
 “What do you think happened here?”
 I asked.

 Ruggy shrugged.
 “The Harvester crashed.
 The question is, what the hell was it doing with that other thing?”

 “I don’t know.
 It ran away before I could do anything about it,” I replied.